 Joanne Harris is the author of 19 novels, including Chocolat, as well as scripts, libretti, short story collections and cookbooks.

 Her work has been published in over 50 countries and has collected a number of British and international honours and awards.
 She is an honorary Fellow of St Catharine’s College, Cambridge, and in 2013 was granted an MBE by the Queen.
 She has been a judge of numerous prizes, including the Orange, the Whitbread, the Desmond Elliot, the Betty Trask and the Royal Society Winton Prize for Science.
-An ex-teacher turned professional author, she is currently a member of the Management Committee of the Society of Authors and the chair of the Society of Authors’ Membership Committee.
+An ex-teacher turned professional author, she is also currently Chair of the Society of Authors.

 James McConnachie is a writer and journalist.
 He wrote a critically acclaimed study of the Kamasutra, The Book of Love, and is the author of numerous Rough Guides, from Paris and Nepal to Conspiracy Theories and Sex.
 He is a Sunday Times critic, the editor of The Author (the quarterly journal of the Society of Authors) and, much to his surprise, an agony uncle for the Metro newspaper.
 He is currently working on a book about the Himalayas, due to be published by Bloomsbury.